ckeditor/ckeditor5/docs/builds/guides/migration/migration-to-29.md

 	}
 } );
 ```
-* Also, several changes has been made to the {@link module:image/imagestyle~ImageStyle} plugin API:
+* Several changes has been also made to the {@link module:image/imagestyle~ImageStyle} plugin API:
-	* In the {@link module:image/imagestyle/utils image style utils} module
+	* In the {@link module:image/imagestyle/utils image style utils} module:
 		* the `defaultIcons` are renamed to {@link module:image/imagestyle/utils~DEFAULT_ICONS},
 		* the `defaultStyles` are renamed to {@link module:image/imagestyle/utils~DEFAULT_OPTIONS},
 		* the `normalizeImageStyles` function is now protected and is renamed to {@link module:image/imagestyle/utils~normalizeStyles}